-I can conclude from this that cutting down on weighing myself if far more achievable in a short space of time than become less weight/body obsessed.
+I can conclude from this that cutting down on weighing myself is far more achievable in a short space of time than becoming less weight/body obsessed.

-The R part of SMART can also be used to describe ‘realistic‘ or ‘*relevant‘ but in regards to eating disorder recovery, I think risk fits better.
+The ‘R’ of SMART can also be used to describe ‘realistic‘ or ‘*relevant‘ but in regards to eating disorder recovery, I think risk fits better.

 We don’t want to get stuck in the safety zone in recovery, we want to challenge ourselves to leave the eating disorder voice behind and let in the more positive voices.
 This could be in the realm of challenging fear foods and starting to reintroduce them into your diet again.

-- “This week I am going to eat bread 3 times.”
+- “This week I am going to eat bread three times.”

 - “I’m going to have ice cream.”